-- Provide an integrated overview of New York State's energy systems including historical trends, current data, and forecasts for energy use, expenditures, and prices disaggregated by sector and by fuel type for electricity, fossil natural gas, petroleum products including heating and transportation fuels, coal, and alternative fuels; and - Provide this overview on a statewide basis and, to the extent practicable, for the downstate region (comprised of New York City, Long Island, and the Mid- and Lower-Hudson Valley) and the upstate region (comprised of the Capital Region, Western NY, the Finger Lakes, the Southern Tier, Central NY, Mohawk Valley, and the North Country), as defined in Article 6 of the Energy Law.
+- Provide an integrated overview of New York State's energy systems including historical trends, current data, and forecasts for energy use, expenditures, and prices disaggregated by fuel type for electricity, fossil natural gas, petroleum products including heating and transportation fuels, coal, and alternative fuels; and - Provide energy systems data and forecasts on a statewide basis and, to the extent practicable, for the downstate region (comprised of New York City, Long Island, and the Mid- and Lower-Hudson Valley) and the upstate region (comprised of the Capital Region, Western NY, the Finger Lakes, the Southern Tier, Central NY, Mohawk Valley, and the North Country), as defined in Article 6 of the Energy Law. - Provide an overview of the ability for New York State's energy supply and delivery systems to meet forecast energy demand (for details, see the Electricity, Natural Gas, and other relevant topic areas).